Cohomology ring of the flag variety vs Chow cohomology ring of the Gelfand-Zetlin toric variety: Main theorem

-One knows that for an $N$-dimensional toric variety $X_\Sigma$, under the isomorphism $A^1(X_\Sigma) \cong \textup{Pic}(X_\Sigma)$ the top product of an element in $A^1(X_\Sigma) \cong \textup{Pic}(X_\Sigma)$ coincides with the self-intersection number of the corresponding divisor in $\textup{Pic}(X_\Sigma)$.
-From Propositions \ref{degreeToric} and \ref{flagDegree}, we now conclude that the this isomorphism respects the multiplication, i.e. it satisfies the assumption (4) in Lemma \ref{algLemma}.
-Alternatively this can be deduced from \cite[Theorem 4.3 and Corollary 4.5]{Jensen-Yu}.
+One knows that for an $N$-dimensional toric variety $X_\Sigma$, under the isomorphism $A^1(X_\Sigma) \cong \Pic(X_\Sigma)$ the top product of an element in $A^1(X_\Sigma) \cong \Pic(X_\Sigma)$ coincides with the self-intersection number of the corresponding divisor in $\Pic(X_\Sigma)$.
+Applying this to the Gelfand-Zetlin toric variety $X_\GZ$, from Propositions \ref{degreeToric} and \ref{flagDegree}, we now conclude that the isomorphism $\Pic(\FL_n) = \Pic(X_\GZ)$ respects the multiplication, i.e., it satisfies the assumption (4) in Lemma \ref{algLemma} (alternatively this can be deduced from \cite[Theorem 4.3 and Corollary 4.5]{Jensen-Yu}).
 Applying Lemma \ref{algLemma} to $A = A^*(\FL_n)$ and $B =$ the Lefschetz subalgebra of $A^*(X_\GZ)$ finishes the proof.

 \end{proof}